Ruth Tessema, LPC

 • Breathwork Teacher Certification issued by Jon Paul Crimi, BREATHE

-• Somatic Experiencing Professional Training Intermediate III issued by Joshua Sylvae, Somatic Experiencing International
+• Somatic Experiencing Professional Training Advanced I issued by Joshua Sylvae, Somatic Experiencing International